 Even the smallest actions add up to a massive difference.
 So whoever you are – supporter, campaigner, nurse, researcher – together we can do more.
 Together, we can create a world where everyone with pancreatic cancer lives long and lives well.

-Raise awareness
+Raising awareness

 We make a noise because people have gone unheard.
 Together, we can raise awareness of the disease and the signs and symptoms, so that people can get a crucial diagnosis, sooner.
-Your support will help us transform the future for people with pancreatic cancer and enable us to be there for those who are affected today.
+Your support helps us transform the future for people with pancreatic cancer and enable us to be there for those who are affected today.
 Because people with pancreatic cancer deserve more than hope.

 Whether you or someone close to you has been personally affected, taking part in Purple Lights for pancreatic cancer is a touching way to pay tribute to them as well as raising much needed awareness of the disease.